cmb69/calendar_xh/README.md

 [Register\_XH](https://github.com/cmb69/register_xh) or
 [Memberpages](https://github.com/cmsimple-xh/memberpages).

+Besides simple events, daily, weekly and monthly recurring events are supported.
+Recurring events can be unbounded (that means they recur forever), or bounded to a given date, which marks the last start date in an *inclusive* manner.
+When editing a recurring event, all its occurrences are modified, unless you choose `edit single occurrence` what causes the recurring event to be split in up to three parts which can be edited individually.

-Besides normal events, it is also possible to define *birthdays* by entering `###` as location, the name of the birthday child as event and the date of birth as start date.
+Additionally it is also possible to define *birthdays* by entering `###` as location, the name of the birthday child as event and the date of birth as start date.
+These are a special case of yearly recurring events.

 As of Calendar_XH 2.6, the `description` field (still called `link` in the front-end for backward compatibility reasons), accepts arbitrary